DaisyMolving/DaisyMolving.github.io/_posts/2018-07-30-design-fundamentals-colour.markdown

 <br>
 **Choosing Colours for a Delightful User Experience**

 When choosing a colour palate for user experience a good rule to follow is using split harmonious or split complementary relationships.
-Choose your main colour, then select colours either side of its complentary opposite, but not quite its triads.
+Choose a colour, then select colours either side of its complentary opposite, but not quite its triads.
 Here is an example:

 <p align="center">
   <img src="../../../../../../../assets/split_complementary_scheme.jpg">